-- receive up-to-date drug information
+- receive up-to-date information on drugs and their effects

 Family Focus has its origins in European Drug Prevention Week 1992 .
 Agencies from all over Europe were developing a variety of initiatives to highlight during that week.
 CAD had received funding from The Department of Health to attend a conference in the Hague and on the return journey, two senior CAD personnel agreed that a multi- session programme would be beneficial to communities across Dublin.
 Plans were laid to complete that task.
 A pilot programme was rolled out with the help of Addiction Counsellors and Home/ School Liaison Personnel.
 Evaluations proved positive and the way was paved to extend such programmes across Leinster.
 Staff continue to develop and improve the programme based on a needs analysis.
 Parents contribute greatly in the way they constantly interact and evaluate the programme.

 An opportunity arose to extend the programme to the North East Regional Drugs Task Force Area (Cavan, Monaghan, Louth & Meath).
 Locally based agencies nominated staff and volunteers to train with CAD as Family Focus Tutors.
 They now deliver the Family Focus Programme in the North East.